JakubTabor/News_Classification_Gensim/README.md

 # My model work very good
 # Then I gonna import "confusion_matrix" and look at results, diagonal values are good predictions, everything is alright
 # I also gonna plot my "confusion_matrix" for more visuality, so I import "pylot" and "seaborn", set size of of images
+# Then I supply "confusion_matrix" results, named labels and I look what I get, black squares are false predictions and bright are correct predictions